 Alice Marie Johnson, a grandmother who was jailed in 1996 for taking part in a cocaine distribution ring, was just granted clemency by President Trump.
 Kim Kardashian West lobbied for Johnson’s release from prison through a campaign by the clemency foundation CAN-DO.

 In the sequel to the novel on which the upcoming film ‘Annihilation’ is based, characters, played by Portman and Jennifer Jason Leigh, are of Asian and Native American descent.
 Both actresses have said they didn’t know until recently about the controversy that their characters were whitewashed.

 Former NFL quarterback Brett Favre told CNN the only way to make the game safer is to not play.
 Medical pros have questioned serious brain injuries sustained by players.
 Meanwhile, Favre is being sued for $16 million over his failed social media startup, Sqor.

 The newly-released documentary on Mister Rogers, “Won’t You Be My Neighbor?” shows the TV personality’s tough side.
 The ordained Presbyterian minister and puppeteer set out to create a different kind of show for kids, taking on tough concepts like bullying, fear, divorce and death.

-Former star of the hit TV drama 'St. Elsewhere,' actor/director Denzel Washington has earned popular and critical acclaim for his roles in an array of feature films, including 'Glory,' 'Malcolm X,' 'Training Day,' 'American Gangster' and 'Flight.'
+Former star of the hit TV drama 'St. Elsewhere,' actor/director Denzel Washington has earned popular and critical acclaim for his roles in an array of feature films, including 'Glory,' 'Malcolm X,' 'Training Day,' 'American Gangster,' 'Flight' and 'Fences.'